sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You must ensure all policies & standard operating procedures relevant to the TRE organisation are controlled.
+* - You must ensure all policies and standard operating procedures relevant to the TRE organisation are controlled.
   - This may include measures like restricting edit access to relevant documents and recording acceptance of policies for all TRE organisation members.
   - Mandatory
-* - You must ensure all policies & standard operating procedures relevant to the TRE organisation are version controlled and have codified change processes.
+* - You must ensure all policies and standard operating procedures relevant to the TRE organisation are version controlled and have codified change processes.
   - Version control includes recording dates of changes, person responsible for carrying out changes, and summary of changes.
   - Mandatory
 ```